Special Events

 Water must meet Ontario’s safety standards.
 If you’re hauling water, include that in your notification form.

 Contact us immediately at 1-800-922-0096 to report the bite.
-We’ll guide you on what to do next.
+A Public Health Inspector will guide you on what to do next.

 Contact Us